Zainabohlic/Multiplayer-Board-Game/README.md

 + Each item collected adds points to the player's score.
 + The game ends after a specific time duration or when all the items have been collected.
 + At the end of the game, the players' scores are displayed, and the player with the highest score wins.

+## Remember
++ Do not forget to give the relevant link to the sprites (images where you downloaded them) in the code file.
++ You can change the file name of *.cpp* as you like.

 <br> <br>